iveevi/javelin/README.md

 * A programming language for end-to-end graphics applications, shaders included
 * An editor for managing and viewing 3D scenes

 Many components of Javelin are a work in progress.
-See the [road map](docs/road_map.md) for to get an idea of what is coming next.
+See the [road map](docs/road_map.md) to get an idea of what is coming next.

 ![GoogleTest](https://github.com/iveevi/javelin/actions/workflows/ci.yml/badge.svg)